Leo10250/Discord-Bot/README.md

+# Calm Leo
-Discord bot developed for moderation and entertainment purposes.
+Hey!
+Welcome to my Discord bot, dubbed "Calm Leo," because it is a way calmer version of me, the real Leo.Calm Leo is a Discord bot developed for moderation and entertainment purposes.

 **Features**
 * Custom welcome, about, join, and help messages tailored to communities